greg7mdp/sparsepp/README.md

 ## Thread safety

-Sparsepp follows the trade safety rules of the Standard C++ library.
+Sparsepp follows the thread safety rules of the Standard C++ library.
 In Particular:

 - A single sparsepp hash table is thread safe for reading from multiple threads.
 For example, given a hash table A, it is safe to read A from thread 1 and from thread 2 simultaneously.